tomasz-sroka/Kimchi/README.md

 # Kimchi Recipe:

 First, you’ll need a fermentation jar.
-I’m using this one: Kilner Fermentation Set, and I’m quite happy with it. <br/>
+I’m using this one: Kilner Fermentation Set 3 Liters, and I’m quite happy with it. <br/>
 Do not clean it in the dishwasher—it will break.

 ## Ingredients: